 In other words, really, you’re not so much warming the baby’s bottle as just taking the edge off the cold.
 If your baby’s milk is at the right temperature, you should be able to sprinkle a few drops of it on your wrist or elbow and not really notice it (because it’s so close to your body’s own temperature).

 Warming a baby’s bottle can be a delicate process, but with the right approach, you can ensure a safe and comfortable feeding experience for your little one.
 Here are some essential tips on warming a baby’s bottle:

 Never warm baby bottles in the microwave

-You can keep a bottle of formula warm for up to an hour
+You can keep a bottle of formula warm for up to an hour or two

 Never reuse baby milk once it’s been warmed